folio-org/docs/content/en/docs/Access/Courses/courses.md

 This means that if any information about that reserve item changes in Inventory after it was put on Reserve, you may need to remove and re-add the item record to bring over the information into the Courses app.

 Information that is copied to support searching includes:
-* Title and contributor from the instance record;
+* Title and contributor from the instance record
 * Barcode, permanent location, call number, volume, copy, enumeration, and electronic access link from the item record

 A reserve item's start date and end date are maintained in the Reserve app.
 FOLIO will update the item's temporary location in inventory when you first add it on reserve, based on the location listed on the course record.